 This plant is a form of Eriophyllum lanatum whose genome seems very diverse and plastic, hybridizing with other 'species' of Eriophyllum, so the pictures online are going to vary.
 But it is a nice little perennial with little bouquets of yellow daisies that the butterflies like.

-Eriophyllum lanatum grandiflorum's flower color is yellow.
+Flower of Eriophyllum lanatum var. grandiflorum has color yellow.

 Communities for Eriophyllum lanatum var. grandiflorum:Chaparral, Valley Grassland, Yellow Pine Forest and Central Oak Woodland.